denironyx/bounceChallenge/README.md

 ## Part 1:

 1. Grab token from Github by following the instruction ![here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
-2. Ensure you have the following libraries installed and ready to be imported
+2. Ensure you have the following libraries installed and ready to be imported, if not run   `pip install -r requirements.txt`

 ```
 import pandas as pd